jmc529/m3/README.md

-# Minify
+# Spotify:M3
-A firefox/chrome extention that features a modular spotify web player
+A mini, modular, music player extension for Firefox and Google Chrome powered by Spotify.